racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/ActionTasklet.md

 All of this is part of the PyLabs framework.

 The next sections will cover the basic principles of implementing the actions.

+###Application Context
+When you use the Q-Shell to develop your PyApp, you have to get its API via the [model][modeling] and [action][] files that you have created.

+`p.application.getAPI('yourPyApp')`

+However, this command gets the API with restricted access.
+You have only the actions at your disposal.
+If you want to explore the complete API of a PyApp, you have to change the context:

+`p.application.getAPI('yourPyApp', context = q.enumerators.AppContext.WFE)`

+When changing the context to [WFE][], it is as if you are working in the workflow engine of your application.

 ##Creating Objects
 Creating objects to store in the DRP always takes three phases: